Binance Market Update (2022-07-26)

 Binance

-The global cryptocurrency market cap now stands at $0.97T, down by -4.70% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.95T, down by -5.64% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include POND, DEXE, and BADGER, up by 26%, 12%, and 10%, respectively.
+Market outperformers include POND, CHESS, and RAD, up by 24%, 14%, and 12%, respectively.

 Top stories of the day: